Learn how to set up airdrops on Bonfire and read up on use cases to help onboard more people into your community.

 - For the token you want to airdrop make sure you select the correct network from the dropdown (Ethereum or Polygon)

 - Each airdrop must have a start and end date and time

 - Include an optional message that will be sent to your subscribers via email when the drop happens

 - You can also choose to make subscribing to you a pre-requisite so only subscribers can claim the drop

 - And finally, upload the csv (formatted as described in the previous section)

 Creating an Airdrop Campaign

-A dialog box will guide you through the steps to finalise the creation of your airdrop contract.
+The product will guide you through the steps to finalize the creation of your airdrop contract.